 That said, you will also need to understand what exactly it is that you should be measuring.
 Lucky for you, we’re going to introduce you to six essential customer experience metrics that you need to track if you want to take your customer experience strategy to the next level.

 If we want to measure customer experience, we first need to understand what it is.
 The customer experience (CX) is the interaction between a company and its customers.
 This encompasses many different areas.
 The obvious one is customer service, particularly the points of direct contact between your customers and your sales, support, or marketing teams.

-While this is one of the most notable and easy to identify areas of customer experience, it’s only a small part.
-Things like the customer journey, customer retention, customer satisfaction, and feedback also fall under the umbrella of CX.
+While this is one of the most notable and easy-to-identify areas of customer experience, it’s only a tiny part.
+Things like customer journey, customer retention, customer satisfaction, and feedback also fall under the umbrella of CX.

 So why does customer experience matter?
 Given poor customer experiences leads to unhappy customers, higher churn rates, and falling revenues, making sure that you’re constantly improving and optimizing your customer experience is extremely important.
 To improve, you first need to track.

 Depending on the size of your company, you may have a dedicated customer experience team.
 In that case, that’s who should be monitoring these metrics.
 If you’re on the other side of the spectrum and don’t yet have anyone specialized in CX, the customer service team can easily step in to track the key CX metrics.